 - 1. Cost and Market Baseline Performance: Partners is the largest health care system in the state, with high inpatient, outpatient, and physician market shares.
 MEEI provides more outpatient otolaryngology and ophthalmology services than any other provider in its service area, and Partners provides some services that overlap with those provided by MEE.
 Partners patients have high total medical spending and the Partners system has high hospital and physician prices, including for outpatient otolaryngology and ophthalmology services.
 MEE's prices are substantially lower than Partners' prices. - 2.
 Quality Baseline Performance: Given that MEE provides only a specialized set of services, there are relatively few relevant, standardized, publicly reported quality measures available to assess its performance.
 However, MEEI generally performs at or above the statewide average for relevant measures, and it performs particularly well on patient experience measures.
 Partners hospitals and physicians also generally perform at or above the statewide average on most of the measures we reviewed. - 3.
 Access Baseline Performance: MEEI is the principal provider of a number of specialty otolaryngology and ophthalmology services, although there are few services for which MEEI is the sole provider.
-MEEI participates more frequently than Partners hospitals in Medicaid managed care organization (MMCO) networks and commercial limited network products, and is generally placed in more favorable cost sharing tiers of tiered network products than Partners hospitals.
+MEEI participates more frequently than Partners general acute care hospitals in Medicaid managed care organization (MMCO) networks and commercial limited network products, and is generally placed in more favorable cost sharing tiers of tiered network products.
 MEEI and most Partners hospitals have higher commercial payer mix and lower Medicaid payer mix relative to comparator hospitals. - 4.
 Cost and Market Impact: After the transaction, Partners could likely obtain Partners physician rates for MEEA physicians across all commercial payers and would likely seek significant hospital rate increases for MEEI.
-Over time, we estimate that total commercial health care spending would increase by \$20.8 million to \$61.2 million annually if Partners achieves parity between MEEI's rates and the rates of Partners' other hospitals, depending on price levels obtained, and if MEEA physicians begin receiving Partners physician rates for all commercial payers.
-These spending increases would ultimately be borne by consumers and businesses through higher commercial premiums and may also impact other providers' spending against risk budgets to the extent that their patients use MEE.
-While the parties expect to achieve internal efficiencies that would reduce their own expenses, they have not committed to using the resulting savings to reduce prices or otherwise provided evidence that these savings would be passed on to payers or consumers. - 5.
-Quality Impact: The parties have stated that the proposed transaction will facilitate improved quality, primarily by better integrating MEE into Partners' technical infrastructure, including its data warehouse, quality reporting platform, and electronic medical record system.
-However, it is unclear to what extent these technical improvements would result in improved patient care, given that MEE's quality performance is already strong and comparable to that of Partners and recognizing the parties' existing collaborations.
-The parties have identified only a few metrics for quality improvement, and propose to collect baseline data and set improvement targets only after the transaction is completed.
-Given existing quality performance and unspecified targets, it is unclear that the proposed transaction is necessary or sufficient to achieve improvements in clinical quality.
+Over time, we estimate that total commercial health care spending would increase by \$20.8 million to \$61.2 million annually if Partners achieves parity between MEEI's rates and the rates of Partners' other acute care hospitals, depending on price levels obtained, and if MEEA physicians begin receiving Partners physician rates for all commercial payers.
+The parties concede that they expect MEEI and MEEA to receive higher prices and have declined to offer an unequivocal and measurable commitment to limit such increases.
+These rate increases would ultimately be borne by consumers and businesses through higher commercial premiums, including for tiered and limited network products that include MEE, and may also impact other providers' spending against risk budgets to the extent that their patients use MEE.
+Simultaneously, the parties expect to achieve internal efficiencies that would reduce their own expenses.

-&lt;sup>8 To analyze prices for otolaryngology and ophthalmology services, the HPC used data from the All-Payer Claims Database.
-See infra note 86 for details on methodology.
+9 To analyze prices for otolaryngology and ophthalmology services, the HPC used data from the All-Payer Claims Database.
+See infra note 91 for details on methodology.